DavideMassidda/parallelPCA/README.md

 alpha: alpha level to calculate quantiles and confidence intervals.<br>
 standard: specifies if the data must be standardized.<br>
 plot: plots the scree test.<br>
+FUN: function to calculate eigen values.
+From package psych, options are: principal
+     (for Principal Component Analysis) and fa (for Exploratory Factor Analysis).<br>
+...: optional arguments to be passed to FUN.
+When FUN=eigen, specifying symmetric=TRUE
+     and only.values=TRUE can be helpful to reduce the system time.<br>
 <br>
 VALUE<br>
 The function returns and object of class 'parpca', containing the slots:<br>